-Our Lady of Perpetual Succour Catholic Primary School considers that it is important all staff at are aware of the difference between sexual violence and sexual harassment in order to help identify and report any concerns.
+Our Lady's considers that it is important all staff are aware of the difference between sexual violence and sexual harassment in order to help identify and report any concerns.

 What is sexual violence?

 Under the Sexual Offences Act 2003 offences relating to sexual violence are described below: